wladmis/xext-rexsec/README.rst

 The idea of altsec is to have two types of X11 applications (clients in term of X11): trusted and confined.
-Trusted clients can do whatever they want, while confined clients are restricted with its own resources and a relatevely safe set of operations enough for modern applications to run.
+Trusted clients can do whatever they want, while confined clients are restricted with their own resources and a relatevely safe set of operations enough for modern applications to run.
-It may sounds like a classical XSecurity extension, but it is very different in details.
+It may sound like a classical XSecurity extension, but it is very different in details.
 And at these days when this project is written XSecurity is absolutely unusable.
 The rules altsec is using to mark clients as trusted or confined are described at `TRUSTED CLIENTS`_ section.

-Altsec also protect both primary selection and clipboard in some manner (see `CLIPBOARD PROTECTION`_) without any additional configuration.
+Altsec also protects both primary selection and clipboard in some manner (see `CLIPBOARD PROTECTION`_) without any additional configuration.

 HOW IT WORKS